Vicente Atencio

 Vicente Atencio Cortés (16 September 1929 – 11 August 1976) was a Chilean worker, politician, and trade union leader.

 On September 11, 1973, the day of the military coup, he was in the city of Santiago, where he began his political activity against the military dictatorship.
 After his disappearance on August 11, 1976, his remains were found 17 years later, on March 21, 1990, in a clandestine grave at the Las Tórtolas estate in Colina, a former Chilean Army site.
 He was buried on June 19 of the same year in the General Cemetery.

-After his death, the población where he had lived in Arica —originated as an informal settlement called El Hoyo and later Pueblo Hundido, and which he helped build with his own hands— was renamed after him.
+After his death, the población where he had lived in Arica —which originated as an informal settlement called El Hoyo and later Pueblo Hundido, and which he helped build with his own hands— was renamed after him.

 Biography

 He completed his early education at the Escuela Superior “Pedro de Valdivia” in Valparaíso.
 After finishing school, he worked as a construction laborer.

 He belonged to the Construction Workers’ Union of Arica and participated in the Departmental Council of the CUT (Central Unitaria de Trabajadores) in the city, eventually becoming provincial president of Arica.